medulka/LLMs/README.md

-# open source and commercial llms
+# Open Source and Commercial LLMs

 A methodical toolbox for analysing the sequences using machine learning models.
 Both numerical and text sequences are taken into consideration.